Master of Arts in Counseling, Clinical Mental Health Counseling

 Note: The date of degree conferral recorded on the student's transcript and diploma will reflect the end of the term in which the student completes all degree requirements.
 However, release of transcripts, diplomas, and verifications for degrees awarded are contingent upon submission of the Petition to Graduation form, payment of the graduation fee, and payment of any outstanding balances with the University.

-^All prospective students are advised to contact individual state boards of counselors for additional information relating to licensure requirements prior to enrolling.
-A list of state counseling boards is available here: http://www.nbcc.org/Directory.
-Prospective students are also advised to regularly review the state's policies and procedures relating to licensure as those policies are subject to change.
 This program is not accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which may be a requirement for licensure in some states.
 Other factors, such as a student's criminal history, may prevent an applicant from obtaining licensure or employment in this field.
+Prospective students are also advised to regularly review the state’s policies and procedures relating to licensure as those policies are subject to change.

 Please note: A criminal record may prevent an applicant from obtaining state licensure.
 Please refer to individual state licensing boards for additional information relating to licensure requirements.